Enum tokio_jsonrpc::macro_exports::Option 1.0.0

 fn get_or_insert(&mut self, v: T) -> &mut T

-into the option if it is None
+option_entry)Inserts v into the option if it is None, then

 returns a mutable reference to the contained value.